darrylwest/node-messaging-commons/README.md

 ## Producer / Publisher

-Message publishers (producers) may run on the server-side to broadcast messages to listening subscribers (consumers).
+Message producers may run on the server-side to broadcast messages to listening subscribers (consumers).
 Publishers many also run inside the browser.
+All published messages are sent as JSON strings, routed through the central message hub.

 ### Server-side Message Producer